-In the next few minutes, we’re going to separate the nonsense from the facts and help you understand the real risks of Laser Eye Surgery.
+In the next few minutes, we’re going to separate some of the nonsense from the facts and help you get a solid understanding of the real risks of Laser Eye Surgery.

-The chances of complications
+The actual chances of complications

-The likelihood of complications varies from clinic to clinic, but on the whole, in 2017, there’s an incredibly small chance of the patient leaving the clinic with worse vision than when they went in.
+The likelihood of complications arising during Laser Eye Surgery varies from clinic to clinic.
+But on the whole, in 2019, there’s an incredibly small chance of something happening that would cause the patient to leave the clinic with worse vision than when they went in.

 Knowledge Dispels Fear